mewcrazy/Stripchat-Enhanced/README.md

 - Link GitHub Features list to their according landing page with further details
 - Bug testing in GreaseMonkey & TamperMonkey

+## Used Frameworks/Utilities:
+- CoeJoder/waitForKeyElements.js - A utility function for userscripts that detects and handles AJAXed content.

 <p id="aalliyahh" align="center">Inspired by a beautiful woman and made with ❤️ in Düsseldorf, Germany</p>